DoubleRainbowXT/DoubleRainbowXT/README.md

 - 👋 Hi, I’m @DoubleRainbowXT
-- 👀 I’m interested in Bots
+- 👀 I’m interested in a little bit of everything all of the time.
-- 🌱 I’m currently learning Node js and termux and python
+- 🌱 I’m currently learning ethical Hacking.
-- 💞️ I’m looking to collaborate on Hacking
+- 💞️ I’m looking to collaborate on only fans (joke)
 - 📫 How to reach my Discord: .trueanarchy